mulqueenr/mulqueenr.github.io/docs/s3 Data/s3wgs.md

 ---

 # Processing for s3WGS portion of s3 paper.
-This notebook is a continuation of "s3 Preprocessing to Bam files" and details the processing of s3WGS libraries.
+This notebook is a continuation of ["s3 Preprocessing"](https://mulqueenr.github.io/s3preprocess/) and details the processing of s3WGS libraries.
 This notebook starts with a merged, barcode-based removal of duplicate, >Q10 filtered bam file which was subset to barcodes >=10K unique reads

+{% capture summary %} Code {% endcapture %} {% capture details %}
 ```bash
 #Initial directory structure (filtered to relevant files):
 #Note GCC type libraries will also be processes as WGS files, so are included here.